These materials are essential for flute lessons to get the most out of your experience. (Click on the underlined links to purchase).

 A solid music stand can make practicing much less frustrating and more productive than using a flimsy wire stand.
 Avoid practicing with music sitting flat on a table or desk: this will encourage poor posture and create tension in the neck from looking down, which will make it harder to breathe properly.

-Music can be found at your local music store, Flutistry, Flute World, Flute Center of New York, Sheet Music Plus, etc. depending on what is assigned to you.
+Music can be found at your local music store, Flutistry, Flute World, Flute Center of New York, Sheet Music Plus, Amazon etc.

 The flute needs to be swabbed out with the cleaning rod and inner swab after every time the flute is played.
 This will keep the pads dry which can prevent them from tearing or leaking (which will need to get repaired).
 Also use a polishing cloth on the outside of the flute to wipe away dirt, sweat, and oils.